-Card A rectangular paper or plastic medium used to carry information relating cards it is usually the customer associated with the primary account number recorded on the card.
+Card - A rectangular paper or plastic medium used to carry information relating to its issuer and user.

-Card Issuer An individual or organization that issues identification cards.
+Card Issuer - An individual or organization that issues identification cards, to individual or corporate cardholders.

-Cardholder Generally the person to whom a card is issued.
-For financial transactions
+Cardholder - Generally the person to whom an identification card is issued.
+For financial transactions cards it is usually the customer associated with the primary account number recorded on the card.